Jon Hamm as Don Draper, mysterious advertising creative director

 Once he’s off the “Roger Sterling diet”, Don Draper famously drank the venerable Old Fashioned cocktail, established as his favorite drink in the pilot episode and one that we find him drinking through the end of the sixth season.
 Even the martini-swilling Bobbie Barrett knows this in “The New Girl” (Episode 2.05), ordering for Don when he joins her at Sardi’s: “He’ll have an Old Fashioned.”
 Don eventually returns the favor by ordering their dinners: steak tartare for her and hearts of palm salad for him.
 Ugh.
 I’ll have what she‘s having.

-Behind the wheel of his Dodge a few hours and one Rachel Menken sighting later, Don and Bobbie are passing a bottle of bourbon with an unclear blue-and-red label, though I suspect it’s the same fictional “Blue Hills” label seen when Betty had been prepping mint juleps for Sally’s birthday party in “Marriage of Figaro” (Episode 1.03).
-While the props team was ashamed of their user of fictional brands in that episode—including the “Fielding” beer that Don guzzles from the garage fridge—it makes sense to not associate a real brand with these two careless imbibers’ dangerous drinking-and-driving in “The New Girl”, particularly as it ends up in a crash.
+Behind the wheel of his Dodge a few hours and one Rachel Menken sighting later, Don and Bobbie are passing a bottle of bourbon with an unclear blue-and-red label, the same fictional prop bottle seen atop Fred Rumsen’s office bar when the bourbon-soaked Freddie wets himself in the midst of preparing for a pitch in “Six-Month Leave” (Episode 2.09).
+It makes sense to not associate a real brand with these two careless imbibers’ dangerous drinking-and-driving in “The New Girl”, particularly as it ends up in a crash.

 How to Get the Look